cx1995tju/all_linux_comment/Documentation/admin-guide/cgroup-v1/cgroups.rst

 options.
 By default, mounting the cgroup filesystem attempts to mount a hierarchy containing all registered subsystems.

-If an active hierarchy with exactly the same set of subsystems already exists, it will be reused for the new mount.
+If an active hierarchy with exactly the same set of subsystems already    _重要_ exists, it will be reused for the new mount.
 If no existing hierarchy matches, and any of the requested subsystems are in use in an existing hierarchy, the mount will fail with -EBUSY.
 Otherwise, a new hierarchy